The H2 Mach IV 750 triple made its debut in 1971 setting new standards for road bike performance.

 Engine Number Range: H2E-32401

-Colors: Candy Brown or Candy Green
+Colors: Candy Brown or Candy Green both with new graphics

-Longer tank, seat and tail section
+Longer re-designed frame, seat, tank, side covers and tail section

 Reflectors relocated from tail section to shocks and under fork ears